-From "Shtum" by Jem Lester to "Kiss Me First" by Lottie Moggach.
+From “Phosphorescence” by Julia Baird to “The Beginner's Goodbye” by Anne Tyler!
 This is a monthly link-up hosted by Kate at Books Are My Favourite and Best.
 Each month a book is chosen as a starting point and linked to six other books to form a chain.
-A book doesn’t need to be connected to … Continue reading TCL’s #6Degrees of Separation for August 3, 2019.
+A book doesn’t need to be connected to … Continue reading TCL’s #6Degrees of Separation for March 6, 2021.

 Book Review for “The Charmed Wife” by Olga Grushin.
 Summary: “Cinderella married the man of her dreams--the perfect ending she deserved after diligently following all the fairy-tale rules.
 Yet now, two children and thirteen and a half years later, things have gone badly wrong and her life is far from perfect.
 One night, fed up, … Continue reading “… the Next Best Thing”?

 #NovellaNovember – Torday’s Fantastical Tale – #ShortStorySunday

 Book Review for “Theo: A Novella” by Paul Torday.
 Summary: “John Elliott is the recently appointed vicar of St Joseph's - a dilapidated church with a congregation of sixteen and a leaky roof.
 Having entered the Church more by default than through any great calling, he struggles to inject some life into his ailing parish. … Continue reading #NovellaNovember – Torday’s Fantastical Tale – #ShortStorySunday